NERC-CEH/elements/README.md

 .rda object.
 Instead they are made available through a `filehash` (Peng, 2005) database, which provides access to the ENMs without loading all models into memory.
 To access the ENMs a connection to this database must be initialised using `elements::startup`.
+As mentioned above the Github repository does not include the “./inst/extdata/Models” object containing all the ENMs, the `elements::startup` will check whether the “./inst/extdata/Models” is present and if it is not found will load the “./inst/testdata/TestModels” models instead.
+The models to load can also be accessed by passing “all” or “test” to the ‘models’ argument of `elements::startup`.

 ``` r
 elements::startup()